 We all know that technology is constantly advancing and evolving, changing the way that companies do business.
 From the seismic shift brought about by the incorporation of computers and the internet in the workplace to the explosion of smartphones and social media, breakthroughs in technology have come fast and furious these last few decades.
 And many experts agree that quantum computing is poised to bring about another paradigm shift.

 But what actually is quantum computing?
 It’s similar to traditional computers we use now but uses a field of theoretical physics known as quantum mechanics to vastly improve processing power.
-Classical computers encode data onto binary digits, known as bits, which are always in one of two states (0 or 1), but quantum computers use what are called quantum bits, or “qubits,” which can exist in “superpositions” of states.
+Classical computers encode data into binary digits, known as bits, which are always in one of two states (0 or 1), but quantum computers use what are called quantum bits, or “qubits,” which can exist in “superpositions” of states.
 Superposition means that these qubits can exist in multiple states simultaneously, rather than just as either 0 or 1.
 Consider a sphere: the binary functioning of classical computing means a bit can occupy one pole on the sphere or the other; a qubit, however, can exist anywhere on the sphere’s surface.
 The difference in processing power is potentially exponential.

 That said, quantum computers wouldn’t necessarily replace all classical computers; for some calculations, a quantum computer would actually be slower than a binary machine.
 And despite many recent breakthroughs in the field, quantum computers are still largely theoretical, as scientists still have trouble getting qubits to remain stable; according to a report in Wired, in November 2017 IBM, one of the leaders in quantum computing research, announced that it had built a 50-qubit computer, but it could only hold the required state for 90 microseconds – a record.
 Practical use for true quantum computers is seen as being anywhere from three to 20 years away.